 - Courses offered in recent years.

-- Course and admission requirements.
+- Course requirements.

 - Highlights and accomplishments of CUNY music theory students and recent alumni.